Joachim Imbrechts

-Joachim Lasse Imbrechts (born 9 October 2001) is a footballer who plays as a goalkeeper for Union SG.
+Joachim Lasse Imbrechts (born 9 October 2001) is a footballer who plays as a goalkeeper for Challenger Pro League club RSCA Futures.
 Born in Belgium, he represented it internationally on junior levels, before switching to representing Sweden.

 Early life

 Imbrechts grew up in Namur, Belgium.

 Club career

 In 2021, he signed for Belgian side Union SG, where he was in the club's squads for the 2022–23 UEFA Champions League and 2022–23 UEFA Europa League.
 He made his professional debut on the 1 October 2023, with Union Saint-Gilloise against his former club Charleroi.
 On the 9 May 2024, he won the Belgian Cup.

+On 30 July 2025, Imbrechts signed a one-season contract with Anderlecht.
+He was assigned to their reserve team RSCA Futures.

 International career

 Imbrechts initially represented Belgium internationally, playing in Belgium national under-17 football team friendlies.
 He then switched to representing Sweden and debuted for the under-17 team at the 2018 Four Nations Tournament.

 Personal life

 Imbrechts regards Sweden international Zlatan Ibrahimovic as his football idol.
 He was born to a Swedish mother and a Belgian father.